 No Going BackI've read so many articles recently saying that there is no going back to business as usual and more are pouring in every day.The Sustainable Futures Report Shared .

-For black climate expert, fight is against 'two inhospitable climates'Sam Grant, the executive director of MN350, says the mainstream environmental movement needs to recognize ‘people are a part of nature.'Climate Cast - MPR News Shared .
+'Black lives impacted by two inhospitable climates'Sam Grant, the executive director of MN350, says the mainstream environmental movement needs to recognize ‘people are a part of nature.Climate Cast - MPR News Shared .

 Hot and Bothered: An Abolitionist Green New Deal, with Jasson PerezWhat does an abolitionist, ecosocialist program look like in practice?
 Researcher and organizer Jasson Perez explains why working toward police and prison abolition is key to building social movements and, ultimately, expanding the horizon of a vibrant working-class life.Hot & Bothered Shared .